Isaac González Martínez: Anemia Commission

-González Martínez was interested in parasitology, a new medical concept in the island, and worked with Dr. Bailey Ashford in the Anemia Commission.
+González Martínez was interested in parasitology, a new medical concept in the island, and worked with Bailey Ashford in the Anemia Commission.
 Ashford was a member of the United States Army Medical Corps, who accompanied the military expedition to Puerto Rico during the Puerto Rico Campaign of the Spanish–American War in 1898.

 Discovery of Intestinal Bilharzias

 In 1904, González Martínez discovered that the Schistosomiasis eggs were different from the uncinariasis (Hookworm) eggs.
 He discovered that these parasitic worms, named bilharzias, were infecting his patients' intestines and damaging their livers.
 Bilharzias, or snail fever, is a parasitic disease caused by several species of trematodes (platyhelminth infection, or "flukes"), a parasitic worm of the genus Schistosoma.
 He reported his findings to the American Medical Journals and in 1907, his findings were confirmed by the international medical community.

 Bubonic plague

 The Bubonic plague, a zoonotic disease, had spread throughout Europe in the early 1900s.
 González Martínez went to Spain to study the fields of urology and bacteriology.
-González Martínez was interested in epidemiology, the scientific study of epidemics, and went to Lisboa, Portugal with a Spanish commission who wanted to learn ways of controlling the spread of epidemics.
+González Martínez was interested in epidemiology, the scientific study of epidemics, and went to Lisbon, Portugal with a Spanish commission who wanted to learn ways of controlling the spread of epidemics.

 He returned to Puerto Rico after conducting his investigations and in 1912, detected a Bubonic plague epidemic in the island.
 He separated the patients who had the infection from those who did not, and applied the proper treatments.
 Due to his actions, within 90 days, the epidemic was brought under control.